The latest regulations for the 2026 RoboRacer PNU-HYUNSONG CHAMPIONSHIP.

 stereo cameras (Intel Realsense, ZED, etc.) are allowed.

-The definition of the One-Design Motor (specified manufacturer/model name or specified specifications) follows the latest approved list in the competition announcement.
-Motors outside the approved list are prohibited.
-Internal modifications to the motor (winding changes, rotor/magnet replacement, etc.) and machining for performance modification purposes are prohibited.
+Internal modifications to the motor (winding changes, rotor/magnet replacement, etc.) and processing for performance modification purposes are prohibited.

 Detection Box: Vehicles must be easily detectable by the opponent's LiDAR.